DataDog/integrations-extras/redisenterprise/README.md

 - `WARNING` if cluster license will expire in < 7 days.
 - `CRITICAL` if the cluster license has expired.

-*NOTE:* The cluster will continue to operate as normal with an expired license, however, no configuration changes can be made during this time.
+**Note:** The cluster will continue to operate as normal with an expired license, however, no configuration changes can be made during this time.
 Contact your sales representative for a renewal.

 ### Events